Karumi/project-quality-assurance/agile-methodology.md

 ### The Development Team

-The development team consists of the people who deliver the product increment inside a Sprint.

-The primary responsibility of the development team is to deliver the increment that delivers value every Sprint.
-How the work is divided up to do what is left and is up to the team to determine based on the conditions at that time.
+The development team deliver the product increment that add value every Sprint.
+How the work is divided up, and do what is left, is up to the team based on the current conditions.

 ## Feedback loops